19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 24\.—(1) For the purpose of investigating any offence under this Act, the Chief Executive or any authorised officer may —

-(a) examine orally any person supposed to be acquainted with the facts and circumstances of the case, and to reduce to writing any statement made by the person so examined; and
+(a) examine orally any person who appears to be acquainted with the facts and circumstances of the case (called in this section a relevant person);

-(b) require by order in writing the attendance before himself of any person who, from information given or otherwise, appears to be acquainted with the facts and circumstances concerning the case and that person shall attend as so required.
+(b) require, by written order, any relevant person to attend before the Chief Executive or an authorised officer to answer any question; or

+(c) require any person —

+(i) to furnish in writing any information within the person’s knowledge that the Chief Executive or authorised officer may require; or

+(ii) to produce for inspection any document or record within the person’s possession that the Chief Executive or authorised officer may require.

+[Act 9 of 2016 wef 01/08/2016]

+(2) The person mentioned in subsection (1)(a) or (b) shall be bound to state truly the facts and circumstances with which he is acquainted concerning the case except only that he may decline to make with regard to any fact or circumstance a statement which would have a tendency to expose him to a criminal charge or to penalty or forfeiture.

 [35/2002]

-(2) The person mentioned in subsection (1)(a) shall be bound to state truly the facts and circumstances with which he is acquainted concerning the case except only that he may decline to make with regard to any fact or circumstance a statement which would have a tendency to expose him to a criminal charge or to penalty or forfeiture.
+[Act 9 of 2016 wef 01/08/2016]

+(3) The Chief Executive or any authorised officer may reduce to writing any statement made under subsection (1)(a) or (b) by a relevant person, and that statement must be read over to the relevant person, corrected (if necessary) and signed by the relevant person.

+[Act 9 of 2016 wef 01/08/2016]

+(4) Without prejudice to subsection (5), if any person fails to attend as required by an order under subsection (1)(b), the Chief Executive or any authorised officer may report such failure to a Magistrate who may thereupon issue a warrant to secure the attendance of that person as required by the order.

 [35/2002]

-(3) A statement made under this section by any person shall be read over to him and shall, after correction, if necessary, be signed by him.

-[35/2002]

-(4) If any person fails to attend as required by an order under subsection (1)(b), the Chief Executive or any authorised officer may report such failure to a Magistrate who may thereupon issue a warrant to secure the attendance of that person as required by the order.

-[35/2002]
+[Act 9 of 2016 wef 01/08/2016]

+(5) A person who, without reasonable excuse, fails to comply with any requirement of the Chief Executive or an authorised officer under subsection (1)(b) or (c) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 9 of 2016 wef 01/08/2016]

 ### Power to require tobacco products for testing or analysis and furnishing of information